 For all of these reasons, by creating a year-round venue for local, regional and national entertainment and performance, as well as for public and civic events, the restoration and rehabilitation of historic Klinkhart Hall as a center for the arts can be expected to make a significant contribution to the ongoing revitalization of the village of Sharon Springs and the surrounding region.

 The economic impacts of arts initiatives are often the first and easiest benefits to be described when embarking on this type of project.
 However, comprehensive research shows compelling evidence that other benefits derived from such initiatives in rural areas may, ultimately, have the greatest effect.

-Specifically, studies find that historic preservation and reclamation of abandoned spaces for the creative sector consistently improve quality of life in rural communities.
-Quantitative and qualitative research data demonstrates that arts initiatives in rural communities strengthen the collective sense of identity, increase social and civic engagement, build resilience, improve regional economic and social networks, and promote rural sustainability, empowerment, and well being.
-Rural arts initiatives also expose community members to a range of new experiences, which encourages open mindedness and a willingness to consider alternative perspectives.
+Specifically, studies find that historic preservation and reclamation of abandoned spaces for the creative sector consistently improve the quality of life in rural communities.
+Quantitative and qualitative research data demonstrates that arts initiatives in rural communities strengthen the collective sense of identity, increase social and civic engagement, build resilience, improve regional economic and social networks, and promote rural sustainability, empowerment, and well-being.
+Rural arts initiatives also expose community members to a range of new experiences, which encourages open-mindedness and a willingness to consider alternative perspectives.

 The general public concurs with these research findings: a 2018 survey conducted by the nonprofit Americans for the Arts confirms that the public at large believes that the arts are crucial to the identity and unity of communities.
 Specifically: